Our top sights, highlights and exclusive tips

-A visit to New Zealand isn’t complete without a visit here.
+When you plan a trip to Queenstown, Milford Sound is a must-see.
 Nestled in Fiordland National Park, Milford Sound offers a remarkable landscape, with towering mountains, forested cliffs and dramatic waterfalls.
 It all combines into something that cannot be adequately described.

-One of New Zealand’s most popular ski resorts, Coronet Peak is just 25 minutes from downtown Queenstown.
+If you fancy skiing during your trip to New Zealand, Coronet Peak is just 25 minutes from downtown Queenstown.
 Extensive facilities at New Zealand’s original ski hill will ensure everyone has a wonderful time on this 5,500 foot high mountain.
 Also on offer are stunning views over Queenstown and towards the Remarkables Mountain Chain and Lake Wakatipu.